scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 would not require the model to implement ``partial_fit`` and would only require a ``fit`` method.

-Another area of future work is ensuring ``IncrementalSearchCV`` and all of it's children (including ``HyperbandSearchCV``) work well with large models.
+Another area of future work is ensuring ``IncrementalSearchCV`` and all of its children (including ``HyperbandSearchCV``) work well with large models.
 Modern models often consume most of GPU memory, and currently ``IncrementalSearchCV`` requires making a copy the model.
 How much does this